-Adalimumab is given as an injection every two weeks.
-Adalimumab may be prescribed together with methotrexate; the drugs combined assist better control of symptoms and help to prevent the body developing antibodies to the adalimumab.
-Adalimumab may be used on its own if the child or young person is no longer able to cope with the side effects of methotrexate.
+Etanercept may be prescribed together with methotrexate, as the combination of drugs enables better control of JIA.
+Etanercept may be used on its own if the child or young person experiences side effects with methotrexate that they are no longer able to cope with.